MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 > {"cost_function": {"version": "1.0", "type": "ising", "terms": [{"c": 1, "ids": [0, 1]}]}}
 ```

-To serialize to protobuf you need to specify the optional `content_type` parameter.
+To serialize to Protobuf you need to specify the optional `content_type` parameter.
 Protobuf is supported on a [subset of optimization solvers](#protobuf-availability).

 ```py